GEOS-DEV/GEOS/src/coreComponents/python/modules/geosx_xml_tools_package/geosx_xml_tools/geosx_xml_tools_documentation.rst

 .. _advanced_xml_features:

 ###############################################################################
-Advanced XML Features (pygeos)
+Advanced XML Features (geosx_xml_tools)
 ###############################################################################

-Pygeos is a python module that enables advanced .xml features in GEOSX.
+geosx_xml_tools is a python module that enables advanced .xml features in GEOSX.
 It allows users to include child files, parameters, units, and symbolic math.

 Setup
 =================================
-The source of the pygeos module is located in the GEOSX repository: `src/coreComponents/python/modules/pygeos_package`.
+The source of the geosx_xml_tools module is located in the GEOSX repository: `src/coreComponents/python/modules/geosx_xml_tools_package`.
-It can be installed within the GEOSX build directory via the `make pygeos` command.
+It can be installed within the GEOSX build directory via the `make geosx_xml_tools` command.
-The pygeos executable will be located in the bin directory.
+The geosx_xml_tools executable will be located in the bin directory.

 Notes: The above command creates a virtual python environment derived from the version of python used with cmake.
 To build the environment, the `virtualenv` package must be installed.